polar-app/polar-app/docs/PHZ_MIGRATION_DESIGN.md

     - we could send it DIRECTLY the metadata we need to save with the .JSON
         - JUST send the text annotations and comments on them
         - OR we could fetch the doc but that would/could be slower
+        - must pass a 'migration' datastructure with the ID and fix this up AFTER  we've loaded the page.

+    - we HAVE to write a message to the localStorage in the chrome extension with a URL and docID and then when they match, we have to trigger the migration code once the doc has finished migrating into Polar.

 # TODO

+- tell the user that the OLD document can be deleted... or do it for them...?
+    - we could just have a menu item for purging the old file and have a 'migrated' flag for it in the DocInfo so that the old doc can be removed.

 - TODO starting the whole repository app seems like it would be slow but this process isn't done very often ...